rrirower/trick-play-file-maker/README.md

 Software support is available by submitting an "issue".
 Please attach any files that may help demonstrate the "issue".

+Please follow this repo if you'd like notification of version updates.

 [![Generic badge](https://img.shields.io/badge/Issues-New-green.svg)](https://github.com/rrirower/trick-play-file-maker/issues/new)

 # License